emilymcdaniel/Final_Project/README.md

 - How can this question be computationally answered?

 ### Why is this topic relevant?
 This question evaluates consumer preferences against the state of the market.
-This type of analysis is valuable for marketing strategies for any industry, which makes this a worthwhile exercise to time product releases.
+This type of exercise is valuable for marketing strategies for any industry, and is a worthwhile analysis to time product releases.

 We selected this topic because it intersects several areas of interest among our group members, including e-commerce, finance, and reading.

 ### Tech Selections (X)